Lavazza to exit coffee shop business in India with Barista sale

-Lavazza, which bought the cafe brand Barista in 2007, has sold the coffee shop chain to Carnation Hospitality Pvt Ltd, owned by packaging company Rollatainers Ltd, it said in a statement on Tuesday.
+Lavazza, which bought the cafe brand Barista in 2007, has sold the coffee shop chain to Carnation Hospitality Pvt Ltd, owned by packaging company Rollatainers Ltd (RLTN.BO), it said in a statement on Tuesday.
 The company did not disclose the deal value.

 The move comes at a time when the world's No. 7 coffee maker by sales is aiming to boost revenue by almost 50 percent in the next 10 years as it fights to remain independent.